-At the point of release of this interim statement, the investigation continues, with relevant evidence gathered, analysis is nearing completion and the Draft Final Report is being finalised.
-The Draft Final Report, when completed, will be disseminated to all involved parties for comments and consultation in accordance with ICAO Annex 13 Paragraph 6.3.
-Comments will be due 60 days from the date of draft dissemination, with consideration given to significant and substantiated comments, the AIC will, thereafter, release the Final Report in accordance with Annex 13 to the Convention on International Civil Aviation, Paragraph 6.5.
+At the date of release of this Interim Statement, the investigation is nearing completion, and the Draft Final Report has been finalised and was disseminated to all involved parties on 19 April 2023 for comments and consultation in accordance with ICAO Annex 13 Paragraph 6.3.
+Comments will be due 60 days from the date of the draft submission, with consideration given to significant and substantiated comments.
+The AIC will thereafter release the Final Report in accordance with ICAO Annex 13 to the Convention on International Civil Aviation, Paragraph 6.5.